18F/identity-idp/docs/local-development.md

 #### SMS text previews

 SMS texts for QA are live in actionmailer, just like the email template previews.
 To go directly to the list of texts, visit <http://localhost:3000/rails/mailers/user_sms_text_mailer>.
 From here, you will see a list of text messages available for preview.
+All text messages are available in all languages that we support (French, Spanish, and Mandarin Chinese.)

 ##### Adding SMS texts for preview